 The Lakota Sioux had just ended an armed standoff with federal agents at Wounded Knee.
-We were flying low over the rolling hills and grazing cattle when a sheriff’s deputy pulled up alongside our helicopter, pointed his rifle at us and told us to get the f**k out of there.
-It was definitely a moment of truth for my personal sense of invulnerability.
+We were flying low over the rolling hills and grazing cattle when a sheriff’s deputy pulled up alongside our helicopter, pointed his rifle at us, and told us to get the f**k out of there.
+It was a moment of truth for my sense of invulnerability.

 In commercials, you have very little time to tell your story, so you must be very clear in your objectives.
 You must also be very flexible and able to change direction on a dime if you’re working with an art director who has great ideas that are not in line with what you’d originally written.

 If you have an opportunity to write for commercials, I highly recommend it!
-It’s a very challenging but rewarding experience that will give you the opportunity to work with some great directors and actors (people like John Goodman and Antonio Banderas).
-For me, it was also a chance to flex my creativity muscles in ways that I don’t get to
+It’s a very challenging but rewarding experience that will allow you to work with some great directors and actors (people like John Goodman and Antonio Banderas).

 Aerial cinematography is the use of drones to capture footage from above.
 Drones are also called unmanned aerial vehicles, or UAVs, and they’re a relatively new technology for both commercial and personal use.

-The popularity of aerial cinematography has increased by leaps and bounds in a short period of time, largely due to the fact that drone cameras are easy to operate and come at a lower cost than traditional camera equipment.
+The popularity of aerial cinematography has increased by leaps and bounds in a short period, largely because drone cameras are easy to operate and come at a lower cost than traditional camera equipment.
 They are also more versatile than their ground-based counterparts, allowing filmmakers to capture images that would have been impossible just a few years ago.

 Here are some examples of uses that only drones could accomplish:

 During WWI, they were the newest and most exciting weapons of the war.
-At first, people were skeptical about this new invention, but soon they became the main weapon in the war.
-They were used to spy on the enemy, to attack them and to deliver messages all over the place.
+At first, people were skeptical about this new invention, but soon it became the main weapon in the war.
+They were used to spy on the enemy, attack them, and deliver messages all over the place.
 They played a vital role in the war.

 How did they work?

-An aerialot was a small plane (about 10 feet long) with two propellers on it that was controlled by radio waves.
+An aerial was a small plane (about 10 feet long) with two propellers on it that were controlled by radio waves.
 The plane could carry explosive bombs and cameras.
 They worked by having a pilot flying it hundreds of yards away from his target, and he would send radio waves to fly the plane.

 They could travel up to 14 miles away from their pilot, who was usually on a ship or an airplane.
-One advantage of aerialots was that they could do things planes couldn’t do.
-Planes couldn’t land on ships since they didn’t have arresting gear to stop them quickly enough (a device for bringing an airplane down safely on a ship).
-And planes wouldn’t be able to get into really tight spots where an aerialot could go.
+One advantage of aerial shots was that they could do things planes couldn’t do.
+Planes couldn’t land on ships since they didn’t have the arresting gear to stop them quickly enough (a device for bringing an airplane down safely on a ship).
+And planes wouldn’t be able to get into really tight spots where an aerial could go.